-7-year-old Zach has been battling his whole life.
+Seven-year-old Zach has been battling his whole life.
 In 2014, Zach’s mum Tricy, a former travel agent, wrote us a desperate plea for help.

-He has no spatial awareness and will try and run through everything in his path.
+He has no spatial awareness and will try to run through everything in his path.
 His behaviour is getting more challenging and he has been in and out of hospital with numerous other medical issues.

-To many, a break like this would be relaxing time away, to Zach and his family it was a chance to make once in a lifetime memories which they had not had the chance to do so in Zach’s life before.
+To many, a break like this would be relaxing time away, to Zach and his family it was a chance to make once-in-a-lifetime memories, which they had not had the chance to do so in Zach’s life before.

-“Zachy had a couple of days of severe pain and struggled with the change but completely came alive when we were at the beach.
+'Zachy had a couple of days of severe pain and struggled with the change but completely came alive when we were at the beach.

-We made some beautiful happy memories and sadly we realised that most of the memories we have with Zach are around illness, hospital and therapies, medicine/feed routines etc. This holiday completely changed that as you can see from the photos.
+'We made some beautiful happy memories and sadly we realised that most of the memories we have with Zach are around illness, hospital and therapies, medicine/feed routines etc. This holiday completely changed that as you can see from the photos.

-Zach is trying so hard to say more words and the holiday really brought that forward.
-We are so lucky to have such wonderful charities helping Zach and have made some ever-lasting memories as a result,’’ Tricy said.
+'Zach is trying so hard to say more words and the holiday really brought that forward.
+We are so lucky to have such wonderful charities helping Zach and have made some everlasting memories as a result,' Tricy said.